Poinsettias: Flowers of the Season

 America’s holiday love affair with the poinsettia began with Joel Poinsett, the first U.S. Ambassador to the Republic of Mexico.
 While visiting the southern regions of the country, the ambassador became enthralled with the lovely red flowers displayed during Christmas time.
 He took some cuttings and sent them back to his home in South Carolina.
 In the United States, the exotic plants took the ambassador’s name and have been known as “poinsettias” ever since.
 National Poinsettia Day is celebrated on Joel Poinsett’s birthday, December 12th.

+Care Place your poinsettias in a spot that get indirect sun for at least 6 hours a day.
+Ironically, for a plant so associated with a winter holiday, poinsettias can't stand the cold.
+Be sure they are away from any cold drafts and maintain a temperature of between 65 and 70 degrees.
+Check the soil often and water your poinsettia if the soil feels dry to the touch.
+Most poinsettias will last 4 to 6 weeks until they begin to lose their colorful bracts.
+Poisonous?
 Some people think that poinsettias are poisonous to kids or pets, but this is simply not true.
 This particularly persistent urban legend traces all the way back to an erroneous newspaper article from 1919.
 Today, doctors estimate that a child or pet would have to eat upwards of 500 poinsettia leaves to reach anything close to a potentially toxic level.
 Although poinsettias are not poisonous, neither are they edible.
 Eating any part of the plant is not a good idea, but certainly not dangerous.